apache/echarts-doc/en/tutorial/styling.md

 }
 ```

-Effect after adding shadow:
+The effect after added shadow is:

 ~[400x300](${galleryViewPath}doc-example/tutorial-styling-step2&edit=1&reset=1)

-`itemStyle` has two options as `normal` and `emphasis`, `normal` is format of normal display, `emphasis` is the highlight format when mouse hovers.
-This example is normal format adds shadow, but more often it stands out through shadow when hovering.
+Each `itemStyle` has two children, `normal` and `emphasis`. `normal` is the style by default, while `emphasis` is the highlighted style when mouse hovered.
+The last example shows the effect of adding shadow by default.
+But in most situations, we may probably need to add shadow to emphasis when mouse is hovered.

 ```js
 itemStyle: {
     emphasis: {